STarrant/QuizChallenge/README.md

 ### HTML Test

-HTML code has been tested using the [HTML Validator](https://validator.w3.org/) and gave the following errors:
+HTML code has been tested using the [HTML Validator](https://validator.w3.org/) and gave the following error:

 #### HTML Test Errors